-Is Kiwi.com safe for Booking Flights
+Is Kiwi.com legit and safe for Booking Flights?

 A man has a laptop open on a travel search page & a sign that says 'should you book flights on kiwi.com.
 What are the dangers